Living with our Wild Neighbours

 Can you tell us what inspired your interest in urban wildlife?

 Having grown up in Cape Town and near the beautiful Table Mountain National Park, I always had a profound sense of nature, and my natural empathy and compassion were drawn towards the birds and small creatures that inhabit what is left of the natural environment in the Cape.
-I could see how the ever-expanding suburbs with their busy roads, increasing light and noise pollution, domestic animals, and myriad human issues were impacting wildlife, and I wanted to become their voice so that people could find a way to live in harmony with nature and the very attributes that make Cape Town such a species diverse and unique city.
+I could see how the ever-expanding suburbs with their busy roads, increasing light and noise pollution, domestic animals, and myriad human issues were impacting wildlife, and I wanted to become their voice so that people could find a way to live in harmony with nature and the very attributes that make Cape Town such a unique and species diverse city.

 How did you arrive at the name 'Wild Neighbours' and what support have you had for this initiative?